bambuco2/PR17DDEEJVTH/README.md

-# PR17DDEEJVTH
+# PR17DDEE
 Seminarska naloga, Podatkovno rudarjenje

 ## Problem

-Determining the next possible victim in the US and the likelihood of the case being solved, by analyzing a data from previous homicide reports from 1980-2014.
+The likelihood of a case being solved, by analyzing the data from previous homicide reports from 1980-2014 and finding interesting things, connections and occurrences in the data.
 ## Data

 We got data from [Kaggle](https://www.kaggle.com/murderaccountability/homicide-reports), it has reports about murders commited in US between 1980 and 2014. <br/>